Kiyotoko/raw-rebalance-submod/RaW Credits.md

 # Republic at War

 Thank You for installing Republic at War.
-Please take a moment to read through this file to appreciate the massive amount of that that was put into the mod.
+Please take a moment to read through this file to appreciate the massive amount of work that was put into the mod.

 If you have any question or you find your own work uncredited, please get in contact with us.